Thursday, January 14, 2021

 A major centre of Buddhist pilgrimage, Sravasti in Uttar Pradesh is known for being the place where the Buddha spent the major portion of his missionary life.
 In fact, he passed as many as 25 rainy seasons of life here.
 Needless to say, a large number of his sermons were delivered in Sravasti which served as the ancient capital of Kosala during the reign of king Presenajit.
 It ranked among the six main cities during the time of Buddha’s death.
 This can be ascertained form Buddha’s disciple Ananda’s disappointment t that his teacher should have chosen to die in Sravasti instead of a small place like Kusinagar.

-Sravasti finds mention in the in the travelogues of Fa-hsien who came to India in the fifth century AD to obtain authentic copies of the Buddhist texts.
+Sravasti finds mention in the travelogues of Fa-hsien who came to India in the fifth century AD to obtain authentic copies of the Buddhist texts.
 Though he found monasteries full of spiritual activities the city was losing its prosperity.

 Sravasti continue to be a Buddhist centre till the 9th century.
 However the place began to lose its importance and after the 12th century AD, nothing much is known about Sravasti.
 Excavations at this site have unearthed the remains of five brick-built monasteries together with a shrine and a stupa.